BOTE Rover Aero Inflatable Micro Skiff

 Construction is single-layer style military-grade PVC that keeps the board light but less rigid than premium boards.
 A genuinely cheap, light board that fishes fine on calm water, as long as you accept budget-grade materials and a weak included pump.
 It scores 80 out of 100.

-For the price I could not believe how light and easy this was to load and paddle.
+For the price we could not believe how light and easy this was to load and paddle.
 Just do not expect it to feel rock solid once you load it up with tackle and a bigger angler.

 Read our full FunWater Fishing Inflatable Paddle Board review →